bhelx/in-the-heat-of-the-night/CONTRIBUTING.md

 Prefered steps for contributing:

 1. Fork the repo
-2. Create a descriptive branch for the work to be done
+2. Create an appropriately named branch for the work to be done
 4. Send Pull Request from said branch to this repo's master branch